 Odds for futures bets are set during the preseason, but can change throughout the season based on news and results.

 For the purposes of MVP betting, players will be listed in order of the favorites.
-So, Luka Doncic (+410 at FanDuel at the beginning of the season) was considered the favorite to win the award.
+So Nikola Jokic is considered the favorite to win the award.

 These odds refer to the potential payout if the bet is successful.
-So, a $20 bet on Doncic would only profit $82, whereas a $10 bet on a longshot such as Joel Embiid (+3000) would pay out $310.
+So if you got Jokic at -110 odds, a $10 bet on Jokic to win would only pay out $19.09, whereas a $10 bet on a long shot such as Donovan Mitchell at +6000 odds would pay out $610 if voters select him after the season.

 Best NBA MVP betting site